Edmir-Demaj/HopeForCancer/README.md

 * [PostgreSQL](https://www.postgresql.org/)- Database used through Heroku.
 * [Figma](https://www.figma.com/)- To build the wireframes for the project.
 * [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) was used to inspect page elements, debug, troubleshoot and test features and adjust property values.
 Using the Lighthouse extension installed in Chrome Browser, the performance report was generated.

+### Other Technologies Used

+* [Windows Paint](https://apps.microsoft.com/store/detail/paint/9PCFS5B6T72H)- Used to resize large images in the size wanted.
+* [Convertio](https://convertio.co/)- Used to convert any format image into webp.
+* [SmartDraw](https://www.smartdraw.com/)- Used to design Database schemas and their relationships.
+* [LOGO](https://app.logo.com/business-name)- Used to design and create the Logo of the website.
+* [Fontawesome](https://fontawesome.com/)- Used to get icons used in the website.
+* [Favicon.io](https://favicon.io/)- Used to generate favicon.
+* [Hover.css](https://ianlunn.github.io/Hover/)- Used to get ready hover styles.

 # Testing